At a glance

-This paper discusses a platform approach, one that leverages digital health technologies, to effectively manage and reduce the economic burden of AD and redefine chronic condition management.
+This paper discusses a platform approach, one that leverages digital health technologies, to manage the burden of AD.